srmagura/iti-react/CONTRIBUTING.md

 1. Run `TestAPI` from Visual Studio, or from VS Code with the C# extension installed.
 2. Run `yarn build:watch`.
 3. Run `yarn start` and open http://localhost:5278/.
+4. Log in with any email address and the password `LetMeIn98`.

 ## Publishing